abuh1/abuh1/README.md

 ### Here are some of my projects:
 [An ETL pipeline](https://github.com/abuh1/SFsalaries-ETL-Pipeline) using a dataset from Kaggle.
 [Data analysis on used car prices](https://github.com/abuh1/kaggle-used-car-prices) using a dataset from Kaggle.
-[A pokedex scraper](https://github.com/abuh1/Pokedex-scraper-json) scraped data from pokemondb.net.
+[A web scraper (pokedex)](https://github.com/abuh1/Pokedex-scraper-json) scraped data from pokemondb.net.